rertzer/ft_cybersecurity_projects/rainfall/binary_protections.md

 - Each entry in the PLT correspond to a `JMP` instruction to the corresponding GOT entry.
 - The PLT needs to be set at a fixed offset from the `.text` section.

+# Non eXecute (NX)

+- No execution bit in page table entries
+- The purpose of NX is to prevent attackers from executing malicious code inserted into data (writable) areas.
+- NX prevents execution of those regions.
+This includes the stack, the heap, mmap and all data segments.

 # References

 - [Stack Smashing Protector](https://wiki.osdev.org/Stack_Smashing_Protector)